GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

        <li>Evaluate the costs and resources required for training development and delivery.</li>
        <li>Factor content update frequency into resource needs.</li></ul></td></tr>
     <tr>
-      <td scope="row">Coordinate with appropriate offices for integration.
+      <th scope="row">Coordinate with appropriate offices for integration.
 This may include agency head, HR, IT, Acquisitions, and Section 508 offices.
-Engage other component offices or stakeholders as required.</td>
+Engage other component offices or stakeholders as required.</th>
       <td>
       <ul>
       <li>Have you identified all stakeholders involved in the training rollout?</li>
-       <li>Are you aware of the process to integrate training into roles and responsibilities? </li>
+       <li>Are you aware of the process to integrate training into roles and responsibilities?</li>
        <li>Is there a documented standard operating procedure (SOP) or equivalent that outlines the frequency and content updates for training?</li>
        <li>Do you have documented roles and responsibilities?</li></ul></td></tr>
 </tbody>